Splitting fields and general differential Galois theory: Ideals of tensor products

 The following statement is a simple corollary of the previous fact.
 (Definition of universal Picard-Vessiot extension is in~\cite[chapter~10, sec.~1]{SW}.)

-\begin{statement} For any differential field $K$ with algebraically closed subfield of constants there exists a universal Picard-Vessiot extension. \end{statement} \begin{proof} Let $\{\,B_\alpha\,\}$ be a family of all Picard-Vessiot extensions over $K$ up to isomorphism.
-Consider a differential ideal $\frak p$ in $R=\otimes_\alpha B_\alpha$ satisfying the condition of theorem~\ref{algconst}.
-Then the ring $R/\frak p$ satisfies all desired properties of the definition~\cite[chapter~10, sec.~1]{SW} except possibly item~(2).
-However, since $R/\frak p$ does not contain new constants, then from~\cite[chapter~1, sec.~3, def.~1.21 and prop.~1.22]{SW} it follows that $R/\frak p$ is an inductive limit of simple differential rings and therefore is simple. \end{proof}
+\begin{proposition} For any ordinary differential field $K$ with algebraically closed subfield of constants, there exists a universal Picard-Vessiot extension. \end{proposition} \begin{proof} Let $\{\,B_\alpha\,\}$ be the family of all Picard-Vessiot extensions up to isomorphism.
+In the ring $R=\otimes_\alpha B_\alpha$ consider the ideal $\frak p$ from theorem~\ref{algconst}.
+Then the ring $R/\frak p$ has all the required properties of Definition~\ref{defUPV}, except for, possible, 1).
+However, since $R/\frak p$ does not contain new constants, it follows from Definition~1.21 and Proposition~1.22 in \textsection~3 of~Ch.~1 in~\cite{SW} that $R/\frak p$ is the direct limit of simple differential rings and, consequently, is itself also simple. \end{proof}

-The field $K$ will be said to be a differentially closed if any simple differentially finitely generated algebra over $K$ coincides with $K$.
-More interesting corollary of the result obtained is the following theorem.
+\begin{definition} A field is said to be differentially closed if any simple differentially finitely generated algebra over this field coincides with it. \end{definition}